Spotlight on: Jon Dowling of Counterprint on self-publishing, classic design books and surviving change

 The humble British pub can be a place where many great ideas are conceived.
-For Céline Leterme and Jon Dowling, they started talking about Counter-Print – an online bookshop and publisher – at their own local nine years ago, after realising there were others who shared their love of vintage design books.
+Céline Leterme and Jon Dowling started talking about Counterprint – an online bookshop and publisher – at their own local nine years ago after realising there were others who shared their love of vintage design books.

-Selling classic titles that they found on their travels, it began as a little side project, something they did in their spare time.
-The couple's first website only had a few second-hand books available but every time they put them online, they would quickly sell.
+Selling classic titles they found on their travels, the business began as a little side project, something they did in their spare time.
+The couple's first website only had a few second-hand books available, but they would quickly sell every time they put them online.

-Fast-forward to today, and the ambitious designers are now also selling new books on design from a variety of publishers they admire, as well as children's books and – with the recent launch of their new site – they have added a 'Lifestyle' section which they hope to expand.
+Fast-forward to today, and the ambitious designers are now also selling new books on design from various publishers they admire and children's books.
+And with the recent launch of their new site – they have added a 'Lifestyle' section which they hope to expand.

-It's been a fascinating journey, one that saw the pair quit their jobs to run Counter-Print full-time.
+It's been a fascinating journey, seeing the pair quit their jobs to run Counterprint full-time.
 They've survived many ups and downs, including the effects of the tablet and e-book.
-But with everyone falling back in love with printed books, we spoke to Jon about self-publishing, classic design books and how they've made Counter-Print a success...
+But with everyone falling back in love with printed books, we spoke to Jon about self-publishing, classic design books and how they've made Counterprint a success.

 My partner and I were in our mid-twenties and working as graphic designers in London.
-Céline grew up in Belgium and we often went book shopping while we were over there, scouring the markets and antique stores for out-of-print books from the European designers we admired.
+Céline grew up in Belgium, and we often went book shopping there, scouring the markets and antique stores for out-of-print books from the European designers we admired.

-I remember taking the books into work, as a source of inspiration, and colleagues asking if I could pick something up for them when I was next over.
-We didn’t do this for profit, but it got our minds ticking.
+I remember taking the books to work as a source of inspiration and colleagues asking if I could pick something up for them when I was next over.
+We didn't do this for profit, but it got our minds ticking.
 Perhaps we could sell our finds online?
 We created a rudimentary website and posted a few books from Belgium on it, which we supplemented with some more obscure charity shop finds from the UK.
-Counter-Print was born.
+Counterprint was born.

-There were about 10 second-hand books on a white home page, so the origins were pretty humble.
+There were about ten second-hand books on a white home page, so the origins were humble.

-It started as a side project nine years ago, now it's a full-time venture.
-At what point did you ditch your jobs to focus on Counter-Print?
+It started as a side project nine years ago and is now a full-time venture.
+At what point did you ditch your jobs to focus on Counterprint?

-I think after about a year, though my memory is a little hazy, we realised that the profit we were making from Counter-Print was covering over half our mortgage.
-At this point, I left my full-time job and did a little freelancing a couple of days a week, gained some client’s of my own and was off.
+After about a year, though my memory is a little hazy, we realised that the profit we were making from Counterprint was covering over half our mortgage.
+At this point, I left my full-time job and did a little freelancing a couple of days a week, gained some clients, and was off.
 My partner jumped ship about six months later.
-Looking back, we agonised over it and it was our favourite point of conversation, over many a coffee, in many a café.
+Looking back, we agonised over it, and it was our favourite point of conversation, over many a coffee, in many a café.

 Where do you source classic design books from?